wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/facilitate-meetings-events-microsoft-teams/includes/2-manage-meetings-appointments.md

 ### Demo

-The following video demosntrates how to join meetings in Teams:
+The following video demonstrates how to join meetings in Teams:

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE3Oz24]